 Artist, writer, and teacher Judy Tuwaletstiwa knows a thing or two about the unknown.
-For her, a good part of our inner and outer universes can only be discovered through making.
-But not just any making.
-In this keynote presentation from BECon 2017, Tuwaletstiwa shares how art made through a participatory creative process can be profoundly orienting—orienting culturally, psychologically, and existentially.
+For her, we can discover a healthy measure of our inner and outer universes only through making.
+And not just any making.
+In this keynote presentation from BECon 2017, Tuwaletstiwa shares how art made through a participatory creative process can prove profoundly orienting.
+When we create with others, we end up situating ourselves culturally, psychologically, and existentially.

-Drawing upon her experiences from two collaborative artist residencies, Tuwaletstiwa outlines a compelling vision of the creative process: become unsettled; respond through making; abide with uncertainty; keep making; look for transformations to materialize that no foresight or planning could have achieved.
-Welcome to creativity’s alchemy.
+Drawing upon her experiences from two collaborative artist residencies, Tuwaletstiwa outlines a compelling vision of the creative process.
+Become unsettled.
+Respond through making.
+Abide with uncertainty.
+Keep making.
+Look for transformations to materialize that no foresight or planning could have achieved.
+There you have it: welcome to creativity’s alchemy.

-In the words of poet Stanley Kunitz, “The universe is a continuous web.
+As poet Stanley Kunitz puts it, “The universe is a continuous web.
 Touch it at any point and the whole web quivers.”
 Collaborative making, for Tuwaletstiwa, is a way of touching the web; it is a means of learning to trust, follow, and be transformed by the unknown.